MahimaDesai/Student_Database/README.md

 	The list of properties also includes the enrollments.
 When an enrollment is chosen for update, the user can remove the enrollment or enter a mark for the enrollment.

 Remember that Address is immutable, as discussed in the lecture.
 If any property of the address is changed, a new object must be created.

 There’s no prescribed format for the output of data.
 However, although this is only a user interface for testing purposes, you should keep usability in mind and format any output accordingly.

 Create a StudentDb and a SimpleUI in main and test your implementation.

 Exercise 3.2: Persisting the Database
+Write the database content to a file.
+The file format is derived from the commonly used CSV format (https://en.wikipedia.org/wiki/Comma-separated_values).

+In order to store all data in one file, we first write a line with the number of data sets of a given kind and then all data sets, using a semicolon to separate the values.
+The file starts with the courses, followed by the student data (Student's data members and address data), followed by the enrollment data.

+Here’s a short example: